-At name of school, we understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
+At Hardwicke Parochial Primary Academy, we understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
 A key part of this relates to relationships and health education, which must be delivered to every primary-aged pupil.
 Primary schools also have the option to decide whether pupils are taught sex education.